Azure-Samples/video-analyzer-csharp/src/cloud-video-processing/ingest-from-rtsp-camera/README.md

 1. [.NET Core 3.1 SDK](https://dotnet.microsoft.com/download/dotnet-core/3.1) on your development machine.

-1. RTSP [capable camera](https://aka.ms/service-supported-cameras) and the RTSP server on this camera needs to be accessible over the public internet.
+1. An [RTSP capable camera](https://aka.ms/service-supported-cameras) where the RTSP server on this camera is accessible over the public internet.
 Alternatively, you can deploy an [RTSP camera simulator](https://aka.ms/deploy-rtsp-camsim).

 ### Setup